Vyral/base-template/_posts/2019-01-21-how-to-make-the-most-out-of-small-spaces.md

   bulbs and colors that cause glares.
 enclosure_type: video/mp4
 enclosure_time:
-use_youtube_image: true
+use_youtube_image: false
-youtube_alternate_image:
+youtube_alternate_image: /uploads/cook-youtube-6.jpg
 youtube_code: Gr0t0C6ZtTs
 ---

 {% include youtube.html %}

 Need ideas for something to do with a small space in your home?
-Try these three great, easy tips:<br>&nbsp;
+Try these three great, easy tips:<br>

 **1. Choosing the right paint.** Using colors like neutrals, whites, creams, and grays can make a room feel larger than it really is.
 Pairing the right lighting and paint color is also very important; be sure to choose lighting that will enhance your colors, and avoid those bulbs and colors that cause glares.